top of page

 • What are the molecular mechanisms that are involved in communicating the stress and priming a stress response?

-We would like to answer these questions using C.elegans as model system.
+We would like to answer these questions using C.elegans as a model system.

 A TINY WORM AS A MODEL ORGANISM